joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 11 x 11 F 2 S
 ## 2020 Queen Marked

+2021-05-07 Saw brood, eggs, drones, drone comb but didn't see the queen.
+No signs of swarming.
+Shed loads of bees.

 2021-04-30 Saw brood, eggs, drones, drone comb but didn't see the queen.
 No signs of swarming.

 2021-04-24 Saw brood, eggs, drones, drone comb and the queen.
 The queen was unmarked (rubbed off or new queen?) so remarked her with yellow.